apache/qpid-proton/proton-c/docs/api/index.md

 ## IO

-@ref io holds interfaces for IO integration.
+@ref io holds interfaces for integrating Proton with platform IO.

 The @ref proactor is a portable, proactive, asynchronous API for single- or multithreaded applications.
 It associates AMQP @ref